 Instructions

-- Sprinkle in the flour and stir to coat the vegetables.
-Cook for 1 minute to remove the raw flour taste.
+- Sprinkle in the flour.
+Stir constantly for 1 minute to cook out the "raw" flour taste.

 Notes